dirtbags/dirtbags.github.io/contest/tutorial/carving.md

 ---
-title: CTF Tutorial: File carving
+title: "Contest Tutorial: File carving"
 ---

 Begin with the following image: